vsranjitroshan/vsranjitroshan.github.io/index.md

  - In order to establish a closed loop controller a sensor which can detect the system changes is required.
  - The MPU6050 6 axis Gyro and accelerometer sensor provides the data to stabilize the system.
  - The data is collected through the I2C bus and then using filters and sensor fusion the drone inclination angle is found out.
- - This angle is compared to the Transmitter stick inputs and the residual error is compensated using the PID controller.
+ - This angle is compared to the Transmitter stick inputs and the residual error is compensated using the PID controller.<br />
 ( I will post a detailed note on every step as soon as I complete the project)

+<iframe src="https://drive.google.com/file/d/1IXOERijieDnMChUZqTCqTlRZEKkVmyKC/preview" width="440" height="280"></iframe>
+<iframe src="https://drive.google.com/file/d/1IXOERijieDnMChUZqTCqTlRZEKkVmyKC/preview" width="440" height="280"></iframe>